This is Post 30 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 Schwartz identifies two types of Protectors.
 The compensatory loving that usually manages our unconscious shame is an example of a ‘Manager’ part in IFS.
 The aggressive attack on anyone who threatens the facade created by that ‘loving’ Manager part comes from a part that Schwartz would call a ‘Firefighter’.
 Firefighters provide an emergency response – a defence of both the vulnerable ‘Exile’ part, and of the ‘Manager’ when its usual defences against the vulnerable ‘Exile’ are in danger of failing.

-Other examples of ‘Firefighter’ parts would be any kind of addictive or compulsive behaviours – parts that step in to numb out, or mask, our ‘exiled’ feelings at times when our ‘Managers’ are failing.
-While Firefighters could be characterised as dishonestly ’emotional’, ‘Managers’ of our unwanted feelings can usually be characterised as ‘rational’.
+Other examples of ‘Firefighter’ parts would be any kind of addictive or compulsive behaviours – parts that step in with a strategy to numb out, or mask, our ‘exiled’ feelings at times when our ‘Managers’ are failing.
+While Firefighters could be characterised as dishonestly ’emotional’, ‘Managers’ of our unwanted feelings can usually be characterised as dishonestly ‘rational’.
 They use ‘reason’ dishonestly as part of a general defensive strategy against the vulnerability of deeper self-empathetic connection – but by sacrificing vulnerability and shame they keep us on the surface of life, and limit our capacity for relationship.

 Moving In and Out of Identification